ipfs/ipfs-companion/docs/libdweb.md

 - Script `libdweb:firefox` will download latest Firefox Nightly to `./firefox/firefox`
 - After initially running `libdweb:build` it is ok to use `yarn watch` – it will work as expected

+## Known Issues

+If you are using `yarn` it may not update github-based dependencies and produce bogus `this.content is undefined` errors.

+Fix is to make sure you run the latest versions of `libdweb` and other dev deps by removing yarn cache.
+Execute `yarn cache clean`.

 ## Appendix: Smoke-Testing libdweb APIs

 #### Protocol Handler API